tomasvvv/tomasvvv.github.io/tidyroll-legal/terms.md

 ## 7. Governing law

-These Terms are governed by the laws of [JURISDICTION], without regard to its conflict-of-laws rules.
+These Terms are governed by the laws of Lithuania, without regard to its conflict-of-laws rules.

 ## 8. Changes

 We may update these Terms from time to time.
-The current version is posted at [TERMS OF USE URL], and continued use of the app after changes constitutes acceptance.
+The current version is posted at [TERMS OF USE](https://tomasvvv.github.io/tidyroll-legal/terms/), and continued use of the app after changes constitutes acceptance.

 ## Contact

 Questions about these Terms?
-Email **tovosylius@gmail.com**.
+Email **tidyrollapp@gmail.com**.